balladbylionheart/Exchange-Hybrid-Tools/Exchange/README.md

 # Exchange Scripts

 This directory contains PowerShell scripts for **managing and migrating Exchange Online and On-Premises Exchange environments**.
-The scripts are designed to streamline administrative tasks, automate migrations, and improve operational efficiency.
+The scripts are designed to simplify administrative tasks, automate migrations, and improve operational efficiency.

 ### **1️ ExchangeOnlineManagement Folder**
 This folder contains scripts focused on managing Exchange Online, including user permissions, mailbox access, and automated tasks to support daily administrative needs.